prakulsharma/WikiWebScraper/README.md

 # WikiWebScraper
-A simple and effiicient wiki web scraper built for the purpose of practice.
+A simple and efficient wiki web scraper built for the purpose of learning.